Previous consultation on opportunity sites for increased residential development

 Since the community consultation, Council:

-Further consideration of the proposed planning control changes for the opportunity sites and any suggested new sites has been deferred unless “strong and supportable reasons” are provided.
+On 25 July 2011, Council decided that further consideration of the proposed planning control changes for the opportunity sites and any suggested new sites is deferred unless “strong and supportable reasons” are provided.

 The NSW Government still requires Council to provide opportunities for additional dwellings, but will allow this process to occur at a later date.
 Further public consultation will occur at that time.